PeopleInside/modern-editor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the  GNU General Public License v2.0 or later (GPLv2+) - see the [LICENSE](LICENSE) file for details.